yallup/bayeshep_durham/dy_bayeshep_durham.md

 The fundamental problem for LHC event generation trying to do Importance Sampling in high dimension.

-Machine learning can be useful but this is __NOT__ just a machine learning mapping problem.
+Machine learning can and will be useful, but this is not __just__ a machine learning mapping problem.

-This _IS_ a Bayesian inference problem (despite what you may have been told), precisely calculating Evidences or Posterior sampling.
+This __is__ a Bayesian inference problem, precisely calculating Evidences or Posterior sampling.

 Nested Sampling is a high dimensional integration method, primarily from Bayesian Inference, that can do particle physics integrals